holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/00_scratch_variables/lesson_plan.md

         - All the ways we learned about abstraction?
         - Why are functions an example of abstraction?
         - What abstraction is at its core
+            - Ways to reason about a complex world
+        - Robozzle levels
+            - What does f1 mean?
+            - What does f2 mean?
 - Going to start back up with scratch
     - Scratch review
         - Game loop